 How to find Harper's blended courses

-- Search for a blended course by going to the Class Schedule Search page on the Student Information System, and perform a Search by Term (ie. Spring, Summer, Fall, Credit or Non-Credit) and select the Submit button.
+- Search for a blended course by going to the Class Schedule page in the MyHarper student portal.

-- Select any additional options and select the Class Search button.
+- Select any additional options by clicking Advanced Search.

 Study Tips for Blended Courses